jmcfarlane/chula/apps/docs/rst/getting_started/index.rst

             * Mako_
             * Cheetah_
-Controller  The controller is the main code path that controlls
+Controller  The controller is the main class responsible for coordinating
             everything.
-The controller is responsible for capturing user input, calling the model for processing, invoking the template, and returning something to the browser.
+The controller is responsible for capturing user input, calling the model for processing, invoking the view, passing the model to the view, and returning view to the client (usually a browser).
 ========== ====================================================================

-Application Structure
+Application structure
 +++++++++++++++++++++

 Here is an example file structure of a bare bones Chula application::